WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 ## Signaling and Media Byway Establishment

-If the server returns a 200 OK to the client, the client MUST establish the forward and reverse signaling byways by sending a PUT request and GET request, respectively, to the /events resource on the call URI obtained from the Location header field in the 201 response.
+If the server returns a 201 Created to the client, the client MUST establish the forward and reverse signaling byways by sending a PUT request and GET request, respectively, to the /events resource on the call URI obtained from the Location header field in the 201 response.
 The GET